iconicaditya/saveplate-bit216/README.md

 ## Group Assignment

-This project was developed as a collaborative **group assignment** for **BIT 301 IT Project Management**.
+This project was developed as a collaborative group assignment.
 The project is planned, built, and tested as a team, with each member responsible for a specific set of features and their corresponding test suites.

 ### Group Members